unquenchedservant/DHV-Session-Timer/readme.md

 ### Temp
 Temperature defaults to Fahrenheit

-Start temp: 350
+- Start temp: 350
-2nd temp:   375
+- 2nd temp:   375
-3rd temp:   400
+- 3rd temp:   400

-Notifications: True
+- Notifications: True

 ### Time

-1st adjustment:  6 minutes
+- 1st adjustment:  6 minutes
-2nd adjustment:  8 minutes
+- 2nd adjustment:  8 minutes
-Session end:    10 minutes
+- Session end:    10 minutes
-Timeout:        10 seconds
+- Timeout:        10 seconds (Setting won't show on Mac)
-Ding:           True
+- Ding:           True

 ## Notes
 - For some reason the Mac version takes forever to open, this may be because I was using iOS 26 which at the time is in early beta.